-For special cash dividends that are greater than or equal to 5% and subject to withholding taxes, MSCI reinvests a negative amount corresponding to the withholding tax in the MSCI Net DTR Indices only.
-This negative amount will be reflected simultaneously with the PAF on the ex-date of the special cash dividend.
+For special cash dividends that are greater than or equal to 5% of the cum market price and subject to withholding taxes, MSCI reinvests a negative amount corresponding to the withholding tax in the MSCI Net DTR Indexes only.
+This negative amount will be reflected simultaneously with the PAF on the exdate of the special cash dividend.
 For more information about the treatment of special dividends subject to withholding taxes, please refer to section 2.2.4 of the MSCI Index Calculation Methodology.